Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Step 1.
 Earn a Master’s or Higher Degree in Nurse-Midwifery

-Aspiring nurse midwives must earn a master’s degree or higher in nurse-midwifery through a program that has been accredited by the Accreditation Commission for Midwifery Education (ACME) in order to become nationally certified in nurse-midwifery and licensed as an APRN through the Missouri Board of Nursing.
+Aspiring nurse-midwives must earn a master’s degree or higher in nurse-midwifery from a program accredited by the Accreditation Commission for Midwifery Education (ACME) to qualify for national certification and APRN licensure in Missouri.

 Educational Pathways